Moquette: Public transport upholstery

 particularly to upholster the seats of London Underground's Tube trains.
 Such seat covers may be designed with intricate bright colored patterns to conceal wear.
 These may reflect local culture and history, such as "Barman" or "Landmark" designed in 2010 for London public transportation seat coverings that depict local landmarks.

+A contestant on the quiz show Mastermind, Emily Medhurst, chose "Transport for London moquette" as her specialist subject.
+One question was which war artist created two moquette designs called Alperton and Arnot – the answer was Paul Nash.
+She impressed viewers both with her detailed knowledge and with her pullover, which she had knitted with the design used by the Overground.